aheil/hhn-swarch/slides/swarch.01.md

 * Usage of UML package structures
 * Bear in mind, there is only *one* view on the architecture
-* But you see various levels ob abstractions
+* But you see various levels of abstractions

 ![w:600 bg right](../img/swarch.01.packages.png)